Healthy Chocolate Scone Recipe

 Healthy Treat or a Healthy Quick Breakfast Grab

-The other reason I adore this healthy chocolate scone recipe, its fast and easy and delicious!
+The other reason I adore this healthy chocolate scone recipe, it’s fast and easy, and delicious!
 I also love them because they’re the perfect little 4 pm pick me up with a nice cup of tea.
-You know that time of the day right?
+You know that time of the day.
 When you don’t want to overeat because you don’t want to spoil your dinner, but you just gotta have something!
 Well, these scones are it!
-Pop one in the toaster oven for about 2 minutes and you’re done.
-The chocolate will get all warm and gooey and the hazelnut flavor becomes more pronounced too!
-Just beware that the gooey chocolate does not make for a great in the car treat (I speak from experience).
-So if you’re going to grab it as a quick breakfast, better leave it room temperature, so the chocolate doesn’t melt all over you in the car.
+Pop one in the toaster oven for about 2 minutes, and you’re done.
+The chocolate will get warm and gooey, and the hazelnut flavor becomes more pronounced too!
+Just beware that the gooey chocolate does not make for a great in-the-car treat (I speak from experience).
+So if you’re going to grab it as a quick breakfast, better leave it at room temperature.
+To keep the chocolate from melting all over you in the car.

 Hazelnut Chocolate SconesPrint Recipe

-- 1/3 cup chopped Hazelnuts, If you do not want the extra nut crunch you can omit these easily
+- 1/3 cup chopped hazelnuts, If you do not want the extra nut crunch, you can easily omit these.

 - Add your egg mixture to the big bowl with the nut four mixture and mix until it is a well-combined dough.

-- Add the chocolate chips and hazelnuts (if using) mix just a bit so that they are evenly distributed.
+- Add the chocolate chips and hazelnuts (if using).
+Mix so that they are evenly distributed.